About Munich Airport (MUC)

 Munich Airport is one of Europe’s busiest air facilities and, for this reason, is a key hub for a number of major airlines.
 Our Munich Airport guide includes airport contact details, as well as information on how to get there, terminal facilities and nearby accommodation options.

 There is a 24-hour information desk (tel: +49 89 97500) on level 3 of the main Munich Airport Centre (MAC) – the main concourse connecting the two terminals.
-In Terminal 2, information desks are located on levels 3 and 4 in Arrivals and Departures respectively.
+In Terminal 2, information desks are located on levels 3 and 4 in Arrivals and Departures respectively, and there are four information desks on the fourth floor of Terminal 1.
 There are also several Lufthansa Service Desks located throughout Terminal 2 and a tourist information desk on level 4 of Terminal 1.

 Munich Airport is located just off the A92 between Munich and Deggendorf and is accessible from four motorway exits.